Shao Shuai (footballer, born 1997)

-Shao Shuai (邵帅 (邵帥, Shào Shuài); born 10 March 1997) is a Chinese footballer currently playing as a defender in China League One for Jiangxi Dingnan United.
+Shao Shuai (邵帅 (邵帥, Shào Shuài); born 10 March 1997) is a Chinese footballer currently playing as a defender in China League Two for Ganzhou Ruishi.

 Club career

 Shao Shuai would be promoted to the Beijing Renhe senior team during the 2019 Chinese Super League season and would go on to make his debut in the Chinese FA Cup on 30 April 2019 against Liaoning FC in a 1-0 victory.
 On 20 April 2021, Shao would transfer to second tier football club Heilongjiang Ice City.